manatlan/wuy/README.md

 In **server mode** : it will act as a classical web server ; and you can use as many clients/browsers as you want, from localhost or from anywhere else.
 Closing a socket ; just close the socket ;-).
 It can be hosted on the web, as long as the provider service use python3.

-In all cases : it will be pretty easy to produce(freeze) an executable/windows (one file with all html/js embedded), using [pyinstaller/windows](https://github.com/manatlan/wuy/blob/master/COMPILE.bat).
+In all cases : it will be pretty easy to produce/freeze an executable/windows (one file with all html/js embedded), using [pyinstaller/windows](https://github.com/manatlan/wuy/blob/master/COMPILE.bat).
 And share your _super python tool_ to the world.

 It's, a little bit, like [python eel](https://github.com/ChrisKnott/Eel).

 **TODOs**:
-* Make JS compatible with (the old) IE11.
+* Make JS compatible with (the old) IE11 too.
 * Write docs

 ## to test/run